 Visibility analysis therefore must extend to these new environments.
 It’s not just about where you rank on Google it’s about whether your content is being cited by AI models.

-With features like LLM Visibility and Social Discussion Detector, KIVA tracks not only Google SERPs but also which queries and discussions shape AI-driven results.
+With features like LLM Visibility and Social Discussion Detector, Wellows tracks not only Google SERPs but also which queries and discussions shape AI-driven results.

 Combined with How to Maintain Brand Voice, it ensures your brand appears consistently across both search and AI platforms.